opendilab/DI-engine-docs/source/hands_on/acer.rst

 Overview
 ---------
 ACER, short for actor-critic with experience replay, is an off-policy actor-critic model with experience replay.
-It greatly increase the sample efficiency and decreasing the data correlation.
+It greatly increases the sample efficiency and decreasing the data correlation.
 ACER uses retrace Q-value estimation,  an efficient TRPO and truncates importance sample weights with bias correction to control the stability of the off-policy estimator.
 You can find more details in this paper `Sample Efficient Actor-Critic with Experience Replay <https://arxiv.org/abs/1611.01224>`_.